D-instanton Effects on the Holographic Weyl Semimetals: Weyl semimetal to insulator transition

 \subsection{Holographic model for Weyl semimetal}

-In this section, we briefly review the top-down model to WSM proposed in \cite{BitaghsirFadafan:2020lkh} and D-instanton extension of the background geometry.
-In type IIB supergravity in 10 dimensional spacetime, we consider intersection of the $N_C$ coincident D3 branes and $N_F$ coincident D7 branes.
-The ${\cal N}=2$ supersymmetric configuration of this system is shown in Table \ref{table:D3D7}.
-On the D3 brane worldvolume, ${\cal N}=4$ SYM theory is realized in low energy exitations with vector field, four Weyl fermions and six scalar fields.
-There is an $SO(6)_R$ symmetry which is a rotational symmetry perpendicular to D3 brane.
+In this section, we briefly review the top-down holographic model for a Weyl semimetal proposed in \cite{BitaghsirFadafan:2020lkh}, as well as its extension including D-instantons.
+In type IIB supergravity in ten-dimensional spacetime, we consider a system of $N_C$ coincident D3-branes and $N_F$ coincident D7-branes.
+The ${\cal N}=2$ supersymmetric configuration of this system is summarized in Table \ref{table:D3D7}.
+On the D3-brane worldvolume, ${\cal N}=4$ super Yang--Mills theory is realized at low energies, consisting of a gauge field, four Weyl fermions, and six scalar fields.
+The theory has an $SO(6)_R$ symmetry corresponding to rotations in the directions transverse to the D3-branes.

-Open strings connected to D3 branes and D7 branes give rise to $N_F$ ${\cal N}=2$ hypermultiplets in the fundamental representation of $SU(N_C)$ gauge group on the D3 branes.
-These fields can be interpereted as a `quark' or `electron' in the boundary theory.
-In this paper, we refer this Dirac fermion to the `electron' which carries $U(1)$ charge with mass $m_e$ given as a separation of D3 and D7 branes in $(x_8,x_9)$ direction.
+Open strings stretching between the D3- and D7-branes give rise to $N_F$ ${\cal N}=2$ hypermultiplets in the fundamental representation of the $SU(N_C)$ gauge group.
+These fields can be interpreted as `quarks' or `electrons' in the boundary theory.
+In this paper, we refer to this Dirac fermion as an `electron', carrying a $U(1)$ charge with mass $m_e$, which is determined by the separation between the D3 and D7-branes in the $(x_8,x_9)$ directions \cite{Chesler:2006gr,Kirsch:2006he,Erdmenger:2007cm}.